arbabhussain7/Student-Management-System/README.md

 ## Technologies Used

 - **C++**: The programming language used to develop this system.
-- **Programming Fundamentals**: Concepts such as functions, loops, conditionals, and file handling are used extensively.
+- **Programming Fundamentals**: Concepts such as functions, loops, conditionals, and arrays are used extensively.

 ## Getting Started